tnfssc/IITH_CS4443_H12022/Documents/SRS v2.md

 - **HRS**: Hotel Reservation System
 - **SRS**: Software Requirement Specification
-- **WWW**: World Wide Web
-- **API**: Application Programming Interface
-- **REST**: Representational State Transfer
 - **WebApp**: Web Application
-- **UI**: User Interface
-- **UX**: User Experience

 #### Definitions

-- **API Call**: A RESTful call to an API.
-- **API Endpoint**: A RESTful endpoint.
-- **RESTful API**: An API that supports request response.
 - **Dashboard**: A web application that provides a dashboard for the hotel staff and managers.
-- **Client**: A user of the hotel (customer).
+- **Customer**: A user of the hotel.
-- **Hotel Staff**: A person who works for the hotel.
+- **Hotel Manager (Manager)**: A person who manages everything in the hotel.

-### 1.4 References

-- @TODO: SRS Group H8

-### 1.5 Overview
+### 1.4 Overview

 The rest of this SRS is organized as follows: Section 2 gives an overall description of the software.
 It gives what level of proficiency is expected of the user, some general constraints while making the software and some assumptions and dependencies that are assumed.
 Section 3 gives specific requirements which the software is expected to deliver.
 Functional requirements are given by various use cases.
 Some performance requirements and design constraints are also given.
 Section 4 gives some possible future extensions of the system.
+Section 5 gives the user screens

 ## 2 Overall Description

 ### 2.1 Product Perspective

-HRS is aimed towards hotel staff, managers and also potential customers.
-The software is expected to be used by hotel staff and managers to keep track of the rooms and reservations.
+HRS is aimed towards hotel managers and potential customers.
+The software is expected to be used by hotel managers to keep track of the rooms and reservations.
 It is also expected to be used by potential customers to book a room.
 HRS should be user-friendly and easy to use.
 It needs to be reliable and highly secure.

 HRS is intended to be used with internet connection.
 Server software should needs to be deployed for the webapps to work.
-The webapps for the hotel staff and managers should be accessible from anywhere.
+The webapps for the hotel managers should be accessible from anywhere.
 The webapps for the clients should be accessible from anywhere.

 ### 2.2 Product Functions